In this post

 Remember that all music playback will be done by the phone, you cannot load songs into the watch or use it as a music player independently.

-I have mixed feelings about Fitbit Surge.
-There are aspects of it that I have liked very much, but there are other details that make me take my hands to my head and ask "but what the hell" (insert here the interjection you want).
+I have mixed feelings about the Fitbit Surge.
+There are aspects of it that I really liked, but there are other details that make me hold my hands to my head and ask myself "but what the f...? (insert whatever interjection you feel like here).

 Starting with what I least liked, without a doubt, are the mobile notifications.
 I think this is an important factor in this type of devices designed to be carried around with you at all times, and it is one of the main factors that Fitbit announces for the Surge.
 Well, these notifications are limited exclusively to showing you who is calling you (with a certain delay in notification) and to showing you SMS messages (who is still using SMS messages today?).
 In short, no Twitter, Facebook, email, messaging programs...
 And being a company based in Silicon Valley, the cradle of technological advances in terms of mobility, I think it's pretty creaky.